home-assistant/home-assistant.io/source/_integrations/dlna_dmr.markdown

 ---
-title: "DLNA DMR"
+title: DLNA DMR
-description: "Instructions on how to integrate a DLNA DMR device into Home Assistant."
+description: Instructions on how to integrate a DLNA DMR device into Home Assistant.
 logo: dlna.png
 ha_category:
   - Media Player